Your neighbor’s house just sold for $400k, so yours must be worth just as much, right?

 Finding recent sales is really easy because it’s all public record.
 If you have access to MLS then great, use that.
 If not, you can easily use a resource such as Zillow.com.

-You can see in the image that you can easily sort properties by what has recently sold, then write down the information about each property.
+With services like Zillow, it’s easy enough to sort properties by what has recently sold, then write down the information about each property.

 How to Use Comparable Sales to Determine Market Value